Facebook Pixel

 • Shamana Chikitsa helps manage the symptoms when the disease is not too strong.

-• Shodhana Chikitsa removes the root cause by cleaning the body deeply.
+• Shodhana Chikitsa addresses underlying imbalances as described in Ayurveda by cleaning the body deeply.

 For mental health or emotional problems, Ayurveda suggests improving your courage, wisdom, and spiritual strength to balance the mental doshas (like Rajasik and Tamasik gunas).